Center for Student Success and Retention

 (785) 670-1942

-The Office of Academic Advising serves as a resource for high quality academic advising for the entire Washburn community.
-Academic Advising provides services and referrals to first-year, exploratory, prospective, transfer, probationary, and reinstated students.
-Academic Advising oversees both the Passport for Success (see below) and the Academic Fresh Start Program.
+Academic Advising serves as a resource for high quality academic advising for the entire Washburn community.
+Academic Advising provides services and referrals to first-year, exploratory, prospective, transfer, probationary, reinstated students, and other students with academic need.
+Academic Advising oversees the Passport for Success (see below), Success Coaching services, and the Academic Fresh Start Program.
 Professional advisors assist exploratory students with academic questions, provide information about university policies, regulations, and services, assist students with course selection, and guide students in the exploration of majors.
-Advisors are available in Plass Learning Resources Center for daily drop-in times and appointments--Students use the Navigate App to schedule or call (785) 670-1942.
-Extended hours offered during the regular semester.
-Visit the Office of Academic Advising's website for more information.
+Advisors are available in Plass Learning Resources Center for daily drop-in times and appointments--Students use the Navigate360 App to schedule or call (785) 670-1942.
+Visit the Office of Academic Advising website for more information.

-These programs consist of coursework, activities and services across a student’s first two years of study at Washburn University that are designed to put them on the path to college success.
-Instead of rejecting students, these initiatives allow students to enroll in 4 carefully chosen courses, 12-credit hours that work toward graduation, and they are designed to develop their academic ability and success behaviors.
+These two advising pathways provide wraparound supports for students consisting of coursework, activities and services that are designed to put them on the path to college success.
+These initiatives allow students to enroll in carefully chosen courses that work toward graduation, and that are designed to develop their academic ability and success behaviors.
+Additional Pathway supports include:

 - Enrollment in WU 101 The Washburn Experience during first semester of attendance.